choosenname/NearMessage/README.md

       "ValidateIssuerSigningKey": true
     }
 ```
-By default it looks like this.
+By default, it looks like this.
 But you can change this data and change the data in the token itself.
 You can do this in the Infrastructure/Authentication/JwtProvider.cs file
 ```cs
 public string Generate(User user)